Wilcolab/Anythink-Market-w4t7b/backend/README.md

 ## Error-Handling

 In `routes/api/index.js`, we define a error-handling middleware for handling Mongoose's `ValidationError`.
 This middleware will respond with a 422 status code and format the response to have [error messages the clients can understand](https://github.com/gothinkster/realworld/blob/master/API.md#errors-and-status-codes)

+I had some issues with running `docker-compose up` - was resolved by running `yarn install` both from the FE and BE files.